Floriannue/CORApy/readme_florian2.md

 **Step 1: Embed Values Directly in Test**
 - **NEVER** depend on external `.txt` files in tests
-- Copy exact MATLAB values directly into the test as NumPy arrays
+- Copy exact MATLAB values directly into the test as arrays
 - Add comment indicating source (MATLAB debug script and line number)

 **Example:**